 This might be a slightly odd choice for the best beginner camera, but if you're shopping for a kid, or for for someone with a quirky outlook on life, it's worth a look.
 The Polaroid Go is designed to produce quick and easy physical snaps, with its small size making it more appealing than other instant camera models.

-As you might expect, you're not going to get consistent results with a camera like this, but you will get interesting, charming and unique shots that you are arguably more important than pin-sharp perfection from so-called "proper" cameras.
+We didn't get consistent results during testing, as you might expect with a camera like this, but we did get interesting, charming and unique shots that are arguably more important than pin-sharp perfection from so-called "proper" cameras.
 It's a fantastic choice for anyone keen to experiment with analogue photography, with the fuss, hassle and expense of more advanced film setups.

-If you want a camera that is great for both vlogging and taking photos, the Lumix G100 is one of the best two options available for you.
+If you want the best camera for beginners who want to focus on both vlogging and taking photos, the Lumix G100 is one of the best two options available for you.
 The other option being the Sony ZV-1 (see below).
 But aside from the fact that its sensor is larger than Sony’s 1-inch unit, there are other reasons to lean towards this Lumix.

 Firstly, the Lumix G100 is the world’s first camera to incorporate OVO Audio technology, developed by Nokia.
 Using an intelligent combination of facial recognition software and its triple microphone array, the G100 can 'see' where the sound is coming from.
 The result is that it captures better sounding audio than the competition, without the need for any external microphones.